30 A/B Tests to Boost Your SaaS Conversion Rates

 25. Test clear pricing features

-Lyyti sales team and Sampsa Vainio, conversion optimization expert, changed the original, cluttered pricing page for a user-friendly one.
+Lyyti’s sales team and Sampsa Vainio, a conversion optimization expert, replaced the original cluttered pricing page with a user-friendly one.

 This was the original: